 1. Licensing and qualification procedures shall be clear, made public in advance and be such as to ensure that the applications are dealt with objectively and impartially.
+For greater certainty, where any licence or qualification is subject to renewal, the need to renew and the procedures for renewal shall be made public in advance.

-2. Licensing and qualification procedures shall be as simple as possible and shall not in themselves be a restriction on the supply of a service or the pursuit of any other economic activity.
-Any authorisation fee1 which the applicants may incur from their application should be reasonable, transparent and shall not in itself restrict the supply of a service or the pursuit of any other economic activity.
+For the purposes of this subparagraph, differential treatment that is reasonable and objective, and aims to achieve a legitimate purpose, and adoption by a Party of temporary special measures aimed at accelerating de facto equality between men and women, shall not be considered as discrimination.

-3. The procedures used by, and the decisions of, the competent authority in the authorisation process shall be impartial with respect to all applicants.
-The competent authority should reach its decision in an independent manner and should not be accountable to any person supplying the services or carrying out the economic activities for which the authorisation is required.
+- 2. Licensing and qualification procedures shall be as simple as possible and shall not in themselves be a restriction on the supply of a service or the pursuit of any other economic activity.
+Any authorisation fee1 which the applicants may incur from their application should be reasonable and transparent, will be made publicly available prior to such applications to the extent possible, and shall not in itself restrict the supply of a service or the pursuit of any other economic activity.
+Having regard to the cost and administrative burden, each Party is encouraged to accept payment of authorisation fees by electronic means. - 3.
+A Party shall, to the extent practicable, avoid requiring an applicant to approach more than one competent authority for each application.
+However, if the application is within the jurisdiction of multiple competent authorities, multiple applications may be required. - 4.
+The procedures used by, and the decisions of, the competent authority in the authorisation process shall be impartial with respect to all applicants.
+The competent authority should reach its decision in an independent manner and should not be accountable to any person supplying the services or carrying out the economic activities for which the authorisation is required. - 5.
+If a Party requires authorisation, it shall, to the extent practicable, ensure that its competent authorities permit the submission of an application at any time throughout the year.
+If a specific period of time for applications exists, the competent authority shall allow an applicant a reasonable period of time for the submission of an application.
+The competent authority shall initiate the processing of an application without undue delay.
+If possible, the competent authority should accept an application in electronic format under the same conditions of authenticity as an application in paper format.

-1 Authorisation fees do not include fees for the use of natural resources, payments for auction, tendering or other non-discriminatory means of awarding concessions or mandated contributions to universal service provision.
+Authorisation fees do not include fees for the use of natural resources, payments for auction, tendering or other non-discriminatory means of awarding concessions or mandated contributions to universal service provision.